SirAlienTheGreat/rust-game/README.md

   1. Download the latest release for your platform from the releases page on the right-hand side.
   2. Extract the archive using 7zip or equivalent program.
   3. Double click on the binary (.exe) for your platform.

+Note: On some modern Wayland Systems, if you encounter troubles, try setting this environmental variable: `WINIT_UNIX_BACKEND=x11`

 # Controls
 ```